adamkangas/markr/README.md

 The data model is intentionally small: `test_results` stores one row per `(test_id, student_number)` with the student's identifying fields, scan timestamp, available marks, obtained marks, and an update timestamp.
 Duplicate rescans are resolved with SQLite upserts that keep the maximum `marks_obtained` and maximum `marks_available`, matching the brief even though those two maxima may come from different scans.

 Aggregate and histogram endpoints fetch the percentages for a single `test_id` and calculate the dashboard statistics in application code.
 The table has an index on `test_id`, which keeps the hot path simple and fast for MVP-sized exam cohorts.
 If cohorts or dashboard traffic grow substantially, the next step would be to maintain cached per-test aggregate rows during import rather than recalculating percentiles on every request.

+## Potential Pitfalls and Shortcomings

+### Accessibility

+I'll readily admit that this is the most I've been asked to care about accessibility in awhile – in larger teams this has not typically been my domain.
+Even after firing up VoiceOver and spending time going back-and-forth with agents, I feel I still have a lot to learn here.

+The solutions I'm delivering within the requested timeframe may not be optimal, so I'm keen to identify where my naive approach may be lacking so I can improve.

 ## Logical next steps